michaelgabriellson/Mainframe-Banking-System/README.md

 ## 🚀 Overview

-This project explores the design of a banking system built on a mainframe using COBOL, CICS, and DB2.
+This project is an early-stage concept of a mainframe-based banking system built using COBOL, CICS, and DB2.

-The core idea is to help users better understand their finances by classifying transactions into categories such as:
+The goal is to explore how a banking application can help users better understand their finances by classifying transactions into categories such as necessary, lifestyle, and flexible spending.

-* Necessary (e.g. rent, utilities)
-* Lifestyle (e.g. subscriptions like Netflix)
-* Flexible (e.g. discretionary spending)
+The system is also designed with the idea of providing recommendations based on transaction history, helping users identify unnecessary expenses.
+In a more advanced version, this could be enhanced with AI-driven insights to suggest ways to reduce lifestyle spending and improve financial habits.

+The project focuses on system design, data modeling, and user interaction rather than a fully implemented solution.

 ---